TwilioDevEd/call-tracking-django/README.md

 ### Local development

 This project is built using the [Django](https://www.djangoproject.com/) web framework.
-It runs on Python 2.7+ and Python 3.4+.
+It runs on Python 3.6+, Python 3.7+.

 To run the app locally, first clone this repository and `cd` into its directory.
 Then: